TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 Now, focus on the shared styles for `styles.css` and what styles you need for `desktop.css`.
 Start with the grid.
 Focus on the selectors and properties you'll need for the _grid layout_ of the site.
 Hint: you'll need to break into your css toolbox for properties like `max-*`, `min-*`, and pseudo-elements like `::before`, among others.
 And don't forget the `font-*` properties!

+After you've got the grid set, align the text, then the images.
+Be careful!
+You might find they pop your grid out of whack.
+Just keep adjusting until it's back.
+Don't forget those toggle buttons in the upper-right hand corner, either.
+Wire them up to your JavaScript!

 Now, it's called View Mode _Switch_ for a reason, right?
 Time to switch that layout to list view!
 Still working with your `desktop.css` view, build out the list view for the site.
 You'll need a grid here, too, but with different positioning properties.
 Wait, if there's a grid view and a list view, how can they share the same css stylesheet...?
 ##### BEAST MODE

 Pixel perfect the grid view!
 Work with your `max-*` and `min-*` properties, as well as `padding-*` and `margin-*` properties to snap that grid in place.
 Finish off with stylings, like your typography elements.